mtgjson/mtgjson-website/docs/file-models/card-atomic/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### keywords
-> All keywords found on a card.
+> A list of keywords found on a card.
 >
 > - **Type:** `array[string]`
 > - **Introduced:** `v5.1.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### layout
-> Type of card layout.
+> The type of card layout.
 For a token card, this will be `"token"`.
 >
 > - **Type:** `string`
 > - <ExampleField type='layout'/>
 > - **Introduced:** `v4.0.0`

 > ### leadershipSkills
-> List of formats the card is legal to be a commander in.
+> A list of formats the card is legal to be a commander in.
 See the [Leadership Skills](/data-models/leadership-skills/) data model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v4.5.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### legalities
-> List of play formats the card the card is legal in.
+> A list of play formats the card the card is legal in.
 See the [Legalities](/data-models/legalities/) data model.
 >
 > - **Type:** `object{} | object{props}`
 > - **Introduced:** `v4.0.0`

 > ### life
-> Starting life total modifier.
+> The starting life total modifier.
 A plus or minus character precedes an integer.
 Used only on cards with `"Vanguard"` in its [types](./#types).
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.2.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### loyalty
-> Planeswalker loyalty value.
+> The planeswalker loyalty value.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### manaCost
-> Mana cost of the card.
+> The mana cost of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### name
-> Names of each face on the card.
-Cards with multiple faces, like "Split" and "Meld" cards are given a delimiter.
+> The name of the card.
+Cards with multiple faces, like `"Split"` and `"Meld"` cards are given a delimiter.
 >
 > - **Type:** `string`
 > - **Example:** `"Wear // Tear"`
 > - **Introduced:** `v4.0.0`

 > ### power
-> Power of the card.
+> The power of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### printings
-> List of sets the card was printed in, formatted in uppercase.
+> A list of set codes the card was printed in, formatted in uppercase.
 >
 > - **Type:** `array[string]`
 > - **Introduced:** `v4.0.0`